-(This is the third installment in a series over the next few months that will look at the marijuana markets in each of Canada’s provinces and territories.
-Other installments: British Columbia, New Brunswick, Nova Scotia, Ontario, Quebec and Saskatchewan.)
+(This is the third installment in a series looking at the marijuana markets in each of Canada’s provinces and territories.
+Other installments: British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan.)

 Alberta might be one of Canada’s hottest cannabis markets after recreational sales are legalized next year, and “the Alberta advantage” puts the province’s cultivators – and possibly edibles makers and retailers – in a position to capitalize.